 Découvrez en 14 jours les plus belles richesses de la Birmanie, des temples majestueux de Bagan au train circulaire à Yangon, en passant par les surprenants marché flottants du Lac Inle et les magnifiques paysages de Pindaya.

-Head to the hills for an unforgettable trekking adventure in Myanmar’s Shan State.
-Spend five days on foot, crossing through miles of pristine forest, fertile farmland and lush rolling hills.
+Head to the hills for an unforgettable hiking adventure in Myanmar’s Shan State.
+Spend five days on foot, crossing through miles of pristine forest, fertile farmland, and lush, rolling hills.

 Our Myanmar Explorer package includes visits to the main sites as well as some off-the-beaten-track towns.
 Our Explorer tour provides great opportunities for discovering the Myanmar people’s true ways of life.

 Share your travel needs and let our team take care of the rest.